sachinvy/Freshdesk/readme.md

 ## Solution
 - Random Realistic Ticket Creator (./config/ticket_creator.py) aka RRTC
   - Python program generates the random ticket data based on configuration file (./config/system_config.py), which is having valid values of all the parameter of tickets and activities on ticket.
-  - Program also randomly (not really :) ) selects the work flow of activities to be performed on tickets based on above mentioned config file.
+  - Program also randomly selects the work flow of activities to be performed on tickets based on above mentioned config file.
+Currently order of activities is not random so all activates will follow a hard coded sequence but number of activities will be random.
   - loads the data in to a json file.
 - Ticket Loader to sqlite (./datalayer/databaseloader.py)
   - This programs takes the json file created by RRTC and loads them to sqlite database.